Frequently Asked Questions

 The exhaust heat of the engine/turbine is used to produce heat or sent to an absorption chiller to produce cooling.
-The system is very efficient because maximizes the use of the primary energy.
+The system is very efficient because maximizes the use of primary energy.

 The concept of tri-generation is quite similar but with the production of electricity heat and cooling.
-In case of using a diesel or gas engine, the heat from engine jacket can be also recovered to maximize the system efficiency.
+In the case of using a diesel or gas engine, the heat from the engine jacket can be also recovered to maximize the system efficiency.

-Is Distric Cooling an environmentally friendly solution?
+Is District Cooling an environmentally friendly solution?